From the Magnum archive:

 EUROPA, An Illustrated Introduction to Europe for Migrants and Refugees was published in November 2016.
 Made explicitly for migrants and refugees, in the words of Bookforum, “EUROPA is a clear-sighted, beautifully straightforward, and deceptively simple introduction to the idea, history, and practicalities of Europe for people seeking asylum.”

-More than 5,000 hard copies were sent for free to newly arrived migrants, refugees, and social workers in Greece, Italy, Spain, France, the UK, Belgium, Sweden, Germany, Austria, and the Netherlands.
-You can download an e-book version, in Arabic, Farsi, French, and English, at Magnum Photos, and the Arab Fund for Arts and Culture.
+More than 5,000 hard copies were sent for free to migrants, refugees, and social workers in Greece, Italy, Spain, France, the UK, Belgium, Sweden, Germany, Austria, and the Netherlands.
+You can download the e-book, in Arabic, Farsi, French, and English, at Magnum Photos, and the Arab Fund for Arts and Culture.

 From nonprofit Vluchtelingenwerk Vlaanderen in Brussels, Belgium, to the Los Angeles Review of Books (LARB) in the U.S., EUROPA reached readers wherever migration remains contested, to "perform an act of welcome, which counters, in a most practical way, the anti-Europe discourse of nationalistic, right-wing parties on the rise all over the continent."
 (LARB)